Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Introduction

-\item \emph{Asymptotic exactness:} Most importantly, the replica method provides---under the assumption of the replica hypotheses---not just bounds, but the exact asymptotic behavior of MAP-based sparse estimators.
-This in turns permits exact expressions for the various performance metrics such as MSE or fraction of support recovery.
-The expressions apply for arbitrary ratios $k/n$, $n/m$ and $\SNR$.

-\item \emph{Connections to thresholding:} The scalar model provided by the Replica MAP Claim is appealing in that it reduces the analysis of a complicated vector-valued estimation problem to a simple equivalent scalar model.
-This model is particularly simple for lasso estimation.
-In this case, the replica analysis shows that the asymptotic behavior of the lasso estimate of any component of $\xbf$ is equivalent to that component being corrupted by Gaussian noise and soft-thresholded.
-Similarly, zero norm-regularized estimation is equivalent to hard thresholding.

-\item \emph{Application to arbitrary distributions:} The replica analysis can incorporate arbitrary distributions on $\xbf$ including several sparsity models, such as Laplacian, generalized Gaussian and Gaussian mixture priors.
-Discrete distributions can also be studied. \end{itemize}

 It should be pointed out that this work is not the first to use ideas from statistical physics for the study of sparse estimation.
-Merhav, Guo and Shamai \cite{MerhavGS:08arXiv} consider, among other applications, the estimation of a sparse vector $\xbf$, through measurements of the form $\ybf = \xbf + \wbf$.
+Guo, Baron and Shamai~\cite{GuoBS:09-Allerton} have provided a replica analysis of compressed sensing that characterizes not just the postulated MAP or postulated MMSE estimate, but the asymptotic posterior marginal distribution.
+That work also shows an independence property across finite sets of components.
+Merhav, Guo and Shamai~\cite{MerhavGS:10} consider, among other applications, the estimation of a sparse vector $\xbf$ from measurements of the form $\ybf = \xbf + \wbf$.
 In their model, there is no measurement matrix such as $\Phi$ in (\ref{eq:yPhix}), but the components of $\xbf$ are possibly correlated.
 Their work derives explicit expressions for the MMSE as a function of the probability distribution on the number of nonzero components.
 The analysis does not rely on replica assumptions and is fully rigorous.
-More recently, Kabashima, Wadayama and Tanaka \cite{KabashimaWT:09arXiv} have used the replica method to derive precise conditions on which sparse signals can be recovered with $\ell_p$-based relaxations such as lasso.
+More recently, Kabashima, Wadayama and Tanaka~\cite{KabashimaWT:09arXiv} have used the replica method to derive precise conditions on which sparse signals can be recovered with $\ell_p$-based relaxations such as lasso.
 Their analysis does not consider noise, but can find conditions on recovery on the entire vector $\xbf$, not just individual components.
+Also, using free probability theory~\cite{Voiculescu:91,Muller:04}, a recent analysis~\cite{CaiShTuVer:11} extends the replica analysis of compressed sensing to larger classes of matrices, including matrices $\Phi$ that are possibly not i.i.d.